1991 Bangladeshi general election: Aftermath

 In September 1991 a constitutional referendum was held, which sought the transfer of executive powers from the President to the Prime Minister, making the presidency largely a ceremonial role.
-The vote was overwhelmingly in favour of the constitutional amendments and the country returned to being a parliamentary democracy in line with its founding constitution.
+The vote was overwhelmingly in favour of the constitutional amendments, and the country returned to being a parliamentary democracy in line with its founding constitution.

-Following the announcement of the general election results, Awami League President Sheikh Hasina alleged at a press conference that undemocratic forces had subtly manipulated the outcome.
-A letter by Awami League leader Dr. Kamal Hossain, written to the party’s executive council, stirred considerable debate.
-In it, he attributed the party’s defeat to overconfidence, arrogance, and lack of grassroots engagement.
-Dr. Hossain noted that many Awami League leaders and activists had assumed victory well in advance, leading to complacency.
-He also criticized the party's weak counter-campaign against right-wing and anti-independence forces who had portrayed the Awami League as pro-India and anti-religion.
+Following the announcement of the general election results, AL President Sheikh Hasina alleged at a press conference that undemocratic forces had subtly manipulated the outcome.
+A letter by AL leader Kamal Hossain, written to the party's executive council, stirred considerable debate.
+In it, he attributed the party's defeat to overconfidence, arrogance, and lack of grassroots engagement.
+Hossain noted that many AL leaders and activists had assumed victory well in advance, leading to complacency.
+He also criticized the party's weak counter-campaign against right-wing and anti-independence forces who had portrayed the AL as pro-India and anti-religion.

 Meanwhile, discussions continued between the BNP and Jamaat-e-Islami regarding government formation.
 Eventually, Jamaat-e-Islami formally communicated its support for the BNP to the acting president.
 On 20 March 1991, Khaleda Zia was sworn in as Prime Minister of Bangladesh.